 Field trips were consistently the highest rated theme for all students, aside from the addition of time with friends, which was added as a thermometer rating for the 2023 administration.
-Time with friends is clearly important to all students and should be a consideration to all programs providing out-of-school programming.
+Time with friends is clearly important to all students and should be a consideration as sites develop their out-of-school programming schedules.